- Books, Literature, and Writing»

 “All right.
 I wake up and I can hear the room, my breathing and so forth.
 But I’m unable to move or open my eyes.
 The first time it really freaked me out, and it took a good fifteen minutes of inwardly thrashing madly before I managed to wiggle my finger.
 Sometimes that is all there is.
 Sometimes I’m dreaming at the same time.
 I wake up in my room, unable to move, but there are dream elements as well.
 Something attacking me, biting the back of my legs, or trying to drag me off the bed.
 The room seems oppressively dark.
 In fact, the reason I know I’m sleeping is because while everything looks normal, it feels very wrong and the darkness is too oppressive.”

 “Hmmm.
 Sleep paralysis is common in someone who is sleep deprived.”

 “I’m always sleep deprived.
 You don’t need to tell me the effects of constant lack of sleep.
 I caught the damn flu eighteen times last year, several times I think I caught it from myself.”

 “While this may be a new aspect to your sleeping disorders it’s not unexpected.
 It is unfortunate the medications we tried did not improve your sleep quality.”

-“Yes the meds with a side effects of drowsiness.
+“Yes, the meds with a side effect of drowsiness.
 I’m not sure if they improved my sleep quality or not, since I still had problems actually getting to sleep and staying there.
 Maybe the two hours I got were super good ones.”